m1griffin/bytesfunc/README.rst

 Release History
 ===============
+* 3.1.0 - Update to testing and support.
+On Windows 10 the Python version is 3.10.
+Centos has been replaced by AlmaLinux due to Red Hat ending long term support for Centos.
+Ubuntu Server 21.04 replaced by 21.10.
+          No actual code changes.
 * 3.0.0 - Major speed improvement to lshfit and rshift on x86-64 due to adding SIMD support.
 Debian test platforms were updated to latest versions (11).